Scaling to 1B Memories: Index Tiers

 Shard transition planning

-Tier 2 to Tier 3 (adding shards)
+Tier 2 to Tier 3 (adding nodes)

 A four-week migration timeline: